Student record - Data Futures

 - Courses that involve collaborative or franchising arrangements

 Education is a devolved government matter in the UK, and HESA collects data to meet the requirements of its statutory customers.
 The definitions in this coverage statement apply across all administrations in the UK.
 Where a statutory customers specific requirements differ from the standard coverage in this statement, this is clearly noted by exception below.

-HESA considers a student to be attending if they have started a course delivery.
-A student is considered to have started a course delivery if they have engaged with a course delivery by:
+HESA considers a student to be attending if they have started a course.
+A student is considered to have started a course if they have engaged with a course by:

 - attending a class or lecture,

 - accessing online materials, or